 - biological therapies – medications that help stop the cancer growing or spreading

 - embolisation – a procedure to cut off the blood supply to the cancer

 - radiotherapy – using high-energy radiation to target cancer cells and relieve symptoms

 The outlook for kidney cancer largely depends on how big the tumour is and how far it has spread by the time it's diagnosed.

 If the cancer is still small and hasn't spread beyond the kidney, surgery can often cure it.
 Some small, slow growing cancers may not need treatment at first.

 A cure isn't usually possible if the cancer has spread, although treatment can sometimes help keep it under control.
 Some people become ill quickly, but others may live for several years and feel well despite their cancer.

-In Northern Ireland, overall, more than 7 in every 10 people live at least a year after diagnosis and more than 5 in 10 people live at least 10 years.
+In Northern Ireland, overall, more than seven in every 10 people live at least a year after diagnosis and more than five in 10 people live at least 10 years.

 Read more about kidney cancer, including incidence and survival statistics on Northern Ireland Cancer Registry website.